snaka/UnityGCMPlugin/README.md

 # Usage

-## Create the "_GcmEvent"
+## Create the "_GcmEvents"

-Create the empty GameObject named "_GcmEvent" in scene.
+Create the empty GameObject named "_GcmEvents" in scene.

-## Attach script to "_GcmEvent"
+## Attach script to "_GcmEvents"

-Then attach following script to "_GcmEvent".
+Then attach following script to "_GcmEvents".

 ```
 using System.Collections;